jeffbass/imagezmq/docs/examples.rst

 Running this program pair will allow multiple RPi's to send to and display on a single Mac or Linux computer, but will do it using the PUB/SUB messaging pattern.
-To read more details about how these examples work and how the two messaging patterns differ, read:
+To learn about how these examples work and how the two messaging patterns differ, read:
 `More details about the multiple RPi video streaming example <docs/more-details.rst>`_

 Advanced example using both messaging patterns in an HTTP streaming application